 Students may also review requirements for the new degree program by performing a "What If" audit using Degree Works.
-Students may access Undergraduate Degree Works through the Undergraduate Academic Affairs channel in the MyIIT portal (https://my.iit.edu/).
+Students may access Undergraduate Degree Works through the Undergraduate Academic Affairs channel in the Illinois Tech portal (portal.iit.edu).

 An adviser in the Office of Academic Affairs can also assist a student in the selection of a suitable major.
-A student who wishes to change or declare a major or concurrently pursue an additional undergraduate degree program must obtain these forms https://www.iit.edu/ugaa/services/change-or-declare-major.
+A student who wishes to change or declare a major or concurrently pursue an additional undergraduate degree program must obtain these forms iit.edu/ugaa.
 Approval from the intended major department is required.